 First and foremost, address the issue on hand.
-Based on the above signs, make sure that your suspicions are not the overreactions of a fragile mind but you can say with certainty that your husband has stopped having any affection for you.
+Based on the above signs, make sure that your suspicions are not the overreactions of a fragile mind but that you can say with certainty that your husband has stopped having any affection for you.
 If it is the latter, then it’s definitely worth making an effort to save your marriage.

 1. Talk positively to yourself

-There is nothing like an open communication when it comes to sorting relationship problems.
+There is nothing like open communication when it comes to sorting out relationship problems.
 Sure, it may be easier said than done but if your mind is riddled with doubts and fears, first you need to strengthen your mind first by watching your words and re-directing your thoughts.